mgmike/mike_av_stack/README.md

 # Autonomous car simulator

+### Intro
-I am using the Carla simulator bult on Unreal Engine to run simulations, and using ROS to send data across modules.
-The aim to make the project portible and to have each module abstracted such that I can run each module independent of the others and independent of Carla and simulation.
+The aim of this project to make a portable navigation stack where each module is abstracted such that I can run each module independent of the others and independent of Carla and simulation.
 My plans for the future are two fold.
 First, I want to run a Carla simulation on computer A, and send ros topics over a local network to computer B which then runs the modules.
 With this framework in place, it will be easy to impliment in a real controlled environment.
 For instance, raspberry pi A collects camera and lidar data from real sensors attached to a vehcile then sends ros topics to computer B also in the vehicle running the modules.

-I have already adapted the sensor fusion and localization modules into the project and I plan on adding path planning, controls and behavior in.
+Next, it should be scalable in terms of number of ego vehicles and sensors on each.
+It should also be data independant and should be able to run on simulator data, rosbags or other downloaded data, and real time sensor data.

+### Features
+Carla simulator, bult on Unreal Engine, is used to run simulations, and ROS2 Foxy used to send data across modules.
+The Pyhton3 base stack running on the host machine is responsible for initializing simulation, support, visualization, and helper tools.
+Docker is used to isolate the Sensor Fusion and Localization modules and their dependencies.
+ROS2 topics are able to communicate between the host and the Docker containers.

+The Python 3 Sensor Fusion module uses FPN Resnet for detection for camera and BEV lidar scans.
+Detections are tracked and Kalman Filters are used to update and predict each detection.
+The detection algorithms are asynchronous so once a new Image or point cloud is published from Carla, it will be processed and the result tracked.

 # Requirements